cesar-rocha/qg_vertical_modes/README.md

 # QG vertical modes

-The following JuPyter notebooks contain details about the calculations and provide the codes used in Rocha, Young, and Grooms (submitted to JPO).
+The following JuPyter notebooks contain details about the calculations and provide the codes used in Rocha, Young, and Grooms (in press, JPO).
 Here is a [preprint](http://crocha700.github.io/pdfs/galerkin_qg_submitted_twocols.pdf).
 An index  notebook is available <a href="http://nbviewer.ipython.org/github/crocha700/qg_vertical_modes/blob/master/index.ipynb">here</a>.

 <p>Even if you do not have python installed on your computer, you can still reproduce our results.
 The simplest way is to open a free <a href="https://wakari.io" target="_new">Wakari</a> account, and run our notebooks in the cloud.</p>